 Can You Target Fat Loss?

-Belly fat–burning elixirs will not target stomach fat and help it melt away like they claim to.
-Same with the foods you eat: While fiber has been shown to help decrease the amount of visceral fat in the abdominal area, Zuckerbrot explains that subcutaneous fat, the kind of fat that lies directly under the skin, will only decrease with overall weight loss.
-This can be done by creating a caloric deficit (eating fewer calories than what's typical for you) to decrease overall fat stores and eating whole, fresh foods instead of processed fat and sugar.
+Belly fat–burning elixirs will not target stomach fat and help it melt away like they claim.
+Same with the foods you eat: While fiber has been shown to help decrease the amount of visceral fat in the abdominal area, Zuckerbrot explains that subcutaneous fat (the kind of fat that lies directly under the skin) will only decrease with overall weight loss.
+This can be done by creating a caloric deficit (eating fewer calories than you've typically been consuming) to decrease overall fat stores and eating whole, fresh foods instead of processed fat and sugar.

-However, Jeffrey Gladd of the Care/of Scientific Advisory Board warns against spending focus on specific areas of the body when working out, citing that "a holistic approach to losing fat will likely be more effective."
-For example, by placing focus on abdominal exercises, you're largely spending time on a small part of the body's muscles that would be "much more wisely spent on big muscle groups, providing the greatest bang for your buck for overall fat loss."
+Jeffrey Gladd of the Care/of Scientific Advisory Board echoes these sentiments and warns against spending focus on specific areas of the body when working out, citing that "a holistic approach to losing fat will likely be more effective."
+Like Butler, he advises against placing focus on singular body parts—like the abs—as doing so is exhausting time that would be "much more wisely spent on big muscle groups, providing the greatest bang for your buck for overall fat loss."

 Another way to support weight loss is by recalibrating your hormones.
 Charles Passler, nutritionist to models like Bella Hadid, says an estrogen imbalance may create the inability to lose weight and, conversely, the ability to gain it very easily.
 He explains, "At normal levels, estrogen helps insulin do its job to manage blood sugar.
 When estrogen gets thrown off, it turns the body into a weight-gaining machine."

-As a result, Passler suggests eating foods that decrease estrogen in both men and women, such as cruciferous vegetables, broccoli, cabbage, kale, Brussels sprouts and cauliflower, green leafy vegetables, citrus fruits, apples, and flaxseed.
+To prevent the excess fat storage, Passler suggests eating foods that decrease estrogen in both men and women, such as cruciferous vegetables, broccoli, cabbage, kale, Brussels sprouts, cauliflower, green leafy vegetables, citrus fruits, apples, and flaxseed.
 In contrast, he warns against these estrogen-boosting foods: soy-based products, sugar, red meat, any item with added hormones, cow's milk, dairy products, and BPA from foods and liquids stored in plastic.
 Passler says you can also decrease estrogen levels by reducing stress, getting more exercise, and sleeping more.